How to Become an Acupuncturist

 - Does the school have internal clinics and external partnerships to provide an array of valuable clinical internships?

-As you explore these questions, you should also ask yourself if the school’s approach resonates with how you want to learn.
+As you explore questions like those above, you should also ask yourself if the school’s approach resonates with how you want to learn.

 But just as important, you should pay attention to how rigorous the curriculum and overall preparation is.
 These are what will ultimately help you become a well-prepared acupuncturist.